The Logarithmic Quot space: foundations and tropicalisation: The space of tropical supports

 \subsubsection{Discrete data - a first shot at combinatorial type}

 We construct the piecewise linear space $\supptrop$ by gluing piecewise linear cones.
 The gluands are indexed by data called the \textit{combinatorial type} of a tropical support.
-It is difficult to write down discrete data specifying the combinatorial type directly.
-For this reason we now define the \textit{discrete data} of a tropical support.
-Fixing discrete data specifies a finite disjoint union of combinatorial types.
+We now define the \textit{discrete data} of a tropical support- there will be finitely many combinatorial types for fixed discrete data.

 Let $\mathscr{T}\rightarrow \Theta \times \sigma$ be a family of tropical supports on $\Theta$.
 Choose a point $q$ and let $\mathscr{T}_q$ be the associated PL polyhedral structure. \begin{definition} The \textit{discrete data of a PL polyhedral structure} on $\Theta$ is the following information.